Approachability in unknown games: Online learning meets multi-objective optimization: A general class of ambitious enough target functions

-The second part of the lemma indicates that there are cleverer choices for the response function $\Psi$ than $x^\star$.
-This will be illustrated by Example~2 of Section~\ref{sec:ex}.
-We provide some elements towards a theory of optimality in Section~\ref{sec:admiss} (e.g., there always exists admissible functions).
-The first part of the lemma will follow from Theorem~\ref{th:main} below, which provides an explicit and efficient strategy to achieve any $\varphi^\Psi$.
-However, we provide in Section~\ref{sec:B3} a proof based on calibration, which further explains the intuition behind~\eqref{eq:phiPsi}.
+The lemma actually follows from Theorem~\ref{th:main} below, which provides an explicit and efficient strategy to achieve any $\varphi^\Psi$, in the stronger sense~\eqref{eq:cv} irrespectively of the continuity or lack of continuity of $\varphi^\Psi$.
+For now, we provide a sketch of proof (under an additional assumption of Lipschitzness for $\Psi$) based on calibration, because it further explains the intuition behind~\eqref{eq:phiPsi}.
 It also advocates why the $\varphi^\Psi$ functions are reasonable targets: resorting to some auxiliary calibrated strategy outputting accurate predictions $\hat{m}_t$ (in the sense of calibration) of the vectors $m_t$ almost amounts to knowing in advance the $m_t$.
+And with such a knowledge, what can we get? \\

+\proofof{sketch; when $\Psi$ is a Lipschitz function} We will show below that there exists a constant $L'$ ensuring the following: given any $\delta > 0$, there exists randomized strategy of the decision-maker such that for all $\varepsilon > 0$, there exists a time $T_\varepsilon$ such that for all strategies of the opponent, with probability at least $1-\varepsilon$,

+In terms of approachability theory (see, e.g., \citealp{Per} for a survey), this means that $\cG_{\varphi^\Psi}$ is in particular an $L'\delta$--approachable set for all $\delta >0$, thus a $0$--approachable set.
+But $0$--approachability and approachability are two equivalents notions (a not-so-trivial fact when the sets at hand are not closed convex sets).
+That is, $\cG_{\varphi^\Psi}$ is approachable, or put differently, $\varphi^\Psi$ is achievable.